ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: Performance Evaluation

-\textbf{Comparison Baselines:} To evaluate the localization accuracy of \pname, we compare it against the following SOTA approaches: i) GC-Loc \cite{he2023gc}, ii) W-GAN \cite{njima2022dnn}, and iii) AoA Triangulation with Kalman filter \cite{he2021multi}.
-For GC-Loc \cite{he2023gc}, we collected Bluetooth RSSI, IMU sensor readings, and magnetic field values from each Apple/Android device in our experiments.
-These collected data were used for training a constructed graph.
-We also reproduced its graph attention-based algorithm for localization.
-For W-GAN \cite{njima2022dnn}, we collected RSSI vectors with user coordinates as labeled fingerprints in our experiments.
-We replicated its weighted semi-supervised DNN-based algorithm for localization.
-For AoA Triangulation with Kalman filter \cite{he2021multi}, it is a model-based approach.
-This one was easy to reproduce compared to the previous two.
-To ensure a fair comparison, these three approaches were reproduced on the same testbed for fair comparison.

-\textbf{Localization Accuracy:} To evaluate the localization accuracy of \pname, we selected 20 locations in the Apartment, 30 locations in the Laboratory, and 50 locations in the Shopping Mall.
+To evaluate the localization accuracy of \pname, we selected 20 locations in the Apartment, 30 locations in the Laboratory, and 50 locations in the Shopping Mall.
 At each location, we measured location errors 300 times for each of the 30 Bluetooth devices.
 Fig.~\ref{fig:all_cdf} presents our measured results.
 It can be seen that \pname outperforms the three SOTA baseline approaches in all three scenarios.
-Numerically, \pname exhibits a median error of 41 cm in the Apartment, 58 cm in the Laboratory, and 98 cm in the Shopping Mall.
-In contrast, GC-Loc, W-GAN, and Triangulation exhibit a median error of 54 cm, 62 cm, and 69 cm in the Apartment, respectively.
-They exhibit median errors of 105 cm, 89 cm, and 81 cm in the Laboratory, and 145cm, 171 cm, and 181 cm in the Shopping Mall.

-The performance superiority of \pname comes from two facts: (i) \pname uses both AoA and RSS from the sniffing nodes to infer the location of the target device, while the baseline approaches rely solely on either RSSI or AoA from the sniffing nodes for localization.
-Although GC-Loc utilizes magnetism for localization, it is not stable and appears to be susceptible to environmental changes. (ii) As we will show in Table~\ref{tab:llm_ablation1}, \pname will benefit significantly from its input data of environmental surroundings and scenario layouts.
-This side-channel information turns out to be very useful in improving \pname's localization accuracy.

-\textbf{Tracking Trajectory Accuracy:} We also conducted experiments to evaluate \pname's ability to track an iPhone within a person's pocket.
+We also conducted experiments to evaluate \pname's ability to track an iPhone within a person's pocket.
 Again, we use those three SOTA approaches as our comparison baselines.
 In each of the three scenarios, we marked a path and asked different persons to walk along the path at a speed of 1m/s with iPhones in their pockets.
-The trajectory generated by \pname is an array of coordinates as shown in Table~\ref{tab:SFT_table}.
-We input the array of coordinates from \pname to MS Excel for the graphic trajectory generation.
+Fig.~\ref{fig:all_traj} shows the trajectories generated by \pname and its comparison baselines as well as the ground truth.
+It is observable that \pname always outperforms its counterparts.